chanzuckerberg/single-cell/rfcs/0002-Upload-From-Dropbox.md

 The URL will be verified it matches the expected format using regex.
 The URL must also refer to the correct DropBox domain.
 The URL will be rejected if it does not match.

-The backend will also create an entry in the upload table using the _dataset_id_as the key, and set the status to_Waiting_.
+#### 4. Upload Step Function/ Update Database

-#### 4. Queue
+Once the request has been verified, the Data Portal backend will create an entry in the upload table using the _dataset_id_ as the key and set the status to _Waiting_.
+The backend will also kick off the upload step function.

-The queue stores the links that need to be processed.
-It buffers the downstream servers from upload requests.
-This allows us to spin up servers as needed.
-It also gives us the ability to retry a download if one of the servers to fails upload the file.
+The step function will handle reties and direct responses to the correct handlers.

 ##### Why Might the Upload Fail